Five-year Goals and Associated Interim Benchmarks

 By 2022, UNCSA will improve its five-year graduation rate from any accredited institution to 70.6%.
 This is an improvement over a base of 67.6% for UNCSA’s 2010 cohort.

 From UNCSA: Every new undergraduate student at UNCSA has applied directly to one of five majors and has undergone a personalized application process that includes an interview with faculty and either an audition or a portfolio review.
 This process allows faculty to build a specific cohort of students for study in their discipline.
 The cohort model builds a shared experience for students, creating strong success norms.
 Individual development occurs within the construct of a larger group process, where the entire cohort advances together.
-A specifically tailored Academic Early Warning system, utilizing a case management software already in use in Student Affairs, allows for timely communication and tracking of any academic concerns.
+A specifically tailored Academic Early Warning Report, utilizing a case management software already in use in Student Affairs, allows for timely communication and tracking of any academic concerns.